macintodd/notes-creator/README.md

    - **Hints**: 8pt font, normal style

 4. **Saving/Loading**
-   - Connect to Google Drive to save worksheets
+   - Connect to Google Drive to save documents
-   - Worksheets are saved as JSON files with .worksheet extension
+   - Documents are saved as JSON files with .worksheet extension

 ## Security Note